 One of the most effective ways to defeat bullying is to help your students build positive relationships with each other.
 We have taken lots of time to work with our students to develop lessons that help them learn how to foster positive relationships with each other-including online.

-Check out Building Positive Relationships for Grades 4-6 which includes the online portion.
-Our Building Positive Relationships for Grades 1-3 includes activities more suited to younger students and does not include the online portion.
+Check out Building Positive Relationships designed for Grades 4-6 which includes online safety.
+Find it on TpT or in our BN Shop.
+Our Building Positive Relationships designed for Grades 1-3 includes activities more suited to younger students and does not include the online portion.
+Find it on TpT ($USD) or our BN Shop ($CAN).

 These lessons explicitly teach was bullying is and is not in addition to giving students ways to prevent, report and stop bullying.